Quantock Hills

 The Quantock Hills west of Bridgwater in Somerset, England, consist of heathland, oak woodlands, ancient parklands and agricultural land.
-They were England's first Area of Outstanding Natural Beauty, designated in 1956.
+They were England's first Area of Outstanding Natural Beauty, designated in 1956, and now termed a National Landscape.

 Natural England have designated the Quantock Hills as a national character area.
 They are entirely surrounded by another: the Vale of Taunton and Quantock Fringes.

 The hills run from the Vale of Taunton Deane in the south, for about 15 mi to the north-west, ending at Kilve and West Quantoxhead on the coast of the Bristol Channel.
 They form the western border of Sedgemoor and the Somerset Levels.
 From the top of the hills on a clear day, it is possible to see Glastonbury Tor and the Mendips to the east, Wales as far as the Gower Peninsula to the north, the Brendon Hills and Exmoor to the west, and the Blackdown Hills to the south.
 The highest point on the Quantocks is Wills Neck, at 1261 ft.
 Soil types and weather combine to support the hills' plants and animals.
 In 1970, an area of 6194.5 acre was designated as a Biological Site of Special Scientific Interest.

 Archaeological landscape features include Bronze Age round barrows, extensive ancient field systems and Iron Age hill forts.
 Roman silver coins have been discovered in West Bagborough.
 The hills are popular with walkers, mountain bikers, horse riders and tourists who explore paths such as the Coleridge Way.